JoseBlanca/uv_seminar/README.md

 Finally, I'm also assuming that you don't know `uv`, if you already do, this introduction is not for you.

-What you don't need is previous knowledge about virtual environments, project management or Python packages.
+What you don't need is previous knowledge about [virtual environments](https://docs.python.org/3/glossary.html#term-virtual-environment), project management or Python packages.

-## Objetives
+## Objectives

 After this seminar you will be able to:

 - Install and update Python with uv.
-- Understand what virtual environments and lock files are.
+- Understand what virtual environments and [lock files](https://peps.python.org/pep-0751/) are.
 - Run scripts with isolated dependencies.
 - Create and manage reproducible projects.